 The challenges confronted by skilled craftspeople in the construction of infrastructure are various.
 Working in poor weather, especially in the winter, is one of the biggest challenges.
-To meet the project’s demands, skilled workers must also be willing to work long hours and have flexible schedules.
+To meet the project’s demands, trade skills professionals must also be willing to work long hours and have flexible schedules.
 The physically demanding nature of the job—which forces people to operate in cramped spaces, climb ladders, and lift large objects—presents another difficulty.

 Despite the difficulties, competent craftspeople find their work gratifying in infrastructure construction.
 They take pride in their performance because they understand how important building and maintaining essential infrastructure is.
 Additionally, they value the opportunity to work outdoors and with their hands, which is a welcome change from a desk job.

-In conclusion, skilled trades workers are crucial to the construction and upkeep of the infrastructure that supports our civilization.
+In conclusion, trade skills professionals are crucial to the construction and upkeep of the infrastructure that supports our civilization.
 They are responsible for various duties, from reading designs to setting up and maintaining equipment.
 Although labor might be physically demanding and challenging, it can also be enjoyable and provide a sense of success because their work is crucial to society.
 Therefore, pursuing a career in the skilled trades related to infrastructure construction can be both tough and gratifying.
 Learn more with PTTI’s trade apprenticeship programs.